-If the Proposed Action may affect any other federally-listed or proposed species and/or designated critical habitat, additional consultation between the lead Federal action agency and this Service Office is required.
+If the Proposed Action is modified, or new information reveals that it may affect the Indiana bat and/or Northern long-eared bat in a manner or to an extent not considered in the PBO, further review to conclude the requirements of ESA Section 7(a)(2) may be required.
+If the Proposed Action may affect any other federally-listed or proposed species, and/or any designated critical habitat, additional consultation is required.
 If the proposed action has the potential to take bald or golden eagles, additional coordination with the Service under the Bald and Golden Eagle Protection Act may also be required.
-In either of these circumstances, please advise the lead Federal action agency accordingly.
+In either of these circumstances, please contact this Service Office.